Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/ADLS Security.md

 When you enable the Secure transfer required option, all requests made against the storage account must take place over secure connections.
 Any requests made over HTTP will fail.

+**Allow Blob public access**

+When allow blob public access is enabled, one is permitted to configure container ACLs to allow anonymous access to blobs within the storage account.
+When disabled, no anonymous access to blobs within the storage account is permitted, regardless of underlying ACL configurations

 **Enable firewall rules**

 Configure firewall rules to limit access to your storage account to requests that originate from specified IP addresses or ranges, or from a list of subnets in an Azure Virtual Network (VNet).